thushan/proxmox-vm-to-ct/readme.md

 * Sets the `.dietpi_hw_model_identifier` from `21` (`x86_64`) to `75` (`container`) as per [documentation](https://github.com/MichaIng/DietPi/blob/master/dietpi/func/dietpi-obtain_hw_model#L27)
 * Sets up first-login install sequence (even if you've done it already) so each container gets updates and updating of passwords instead of any randomly generated ones from the script by modifying `/boot/dietpi/.installstage`.
 * Stops DietPi-CloudShell which is CloudHell when you reboot as a container in Proxmox otherwise.
-* Adds the purging of `grub-pc tiny-initramfs linux-image-amd64` packages which aren't required as a container.
+* Adds the purging of `grub-pc tiny-initramfs linux-image-amd64` packages which aren't required as a container - see [Michalng's comment](https://dietpi.com/blog/?p=2642#comment-5808).

 The changes are found in the `vm_ct_prep` function (a snapshot can be found [here](https://github.com/thushan/proxmox-vm-to-ct/blob/198a7516c04c044ed90645864643677004884586/proxmox-vm-to-ct.sh#L395).)